-The IDEA Part C Office verified through child record reviews and ongoing reporting that services were initiated for all children, though late, unless the child was no longer in the jurisdiction of the EIS provider program/Early Intervention system.
-This is verified and documented through the utilization of a standard individual child correction form that is a part of the state's monitoring procedures.
-When appropriate (depending on the length of the delay), a remedy for the delay was also offered to the family to compensate for the delay in initiation of services.
+The IDEA Part C Office verified through child record reviews and ongoing reporting that services were initiated for late, unless the child was no longer in the jurisdiction of the EIS provider program/Early Intervention system.
+This documented through the utilization of a standard individual child correction form that is a part of the state's monit appropriate (depending on the length of the delay), a remedy for the delay was also offered to the family to compensation of services.